HCaldwell95/caldwell-cosmetics-full-stack/README.md

 * [Home Page](image.jpg "Home Page")
 * [Treatments](image.jpg "Treatments") – The Treatments Page is very similar to the Home Page as I wanted to maintain consistency throughout the website, with each page acting as a different comprehensive source of information.
-* [Meet The Team](image.jpg "Meet The Team") – The Meet The Team Page follows the same rulings and stylings as the Home Page and Treatments Page, showing only detailed information on the practitioners at Caldwell Cosmetics.
 * [My Bookings](image.jpg "My Bookings") – The Bookings Page follows the trend, displaying only the information and fields required to create, edit and delete bookings.
+* [My Profile](image.jpg "My Profile") – The Profile Page follows the trend, displaying only the information and fields required to create, edit and delete profile data.

 ## Surface